johnroutledge/milestone-project-2/README.md

 ![Wireframes](https://johnroutledge.github.io/milestone-project-2/assets/images/ms2_gameplay_wireframes.png "Wireframes")

 To make sure the game intuitive to navigate and play, I kept the controls in a central position.
-This is very important for mobile users as it allows for one-handed gameplay and also for desktop users as it keeps mouse-movement to a single movement.
+This is very important for mobile users as it allows for one-handed gameplay and also for desktop users as it keeps mouse-movement to a single movement, whatever the screen size and resolution.
 Through a minimum of visual content, I also reduced distraction and maximized engagement.

 **Surface**

 The 'arcade' font was chosen to give a classic arcade game feel, while the neon colour scheme added to this style.
 The colour scheme was chosen as it feels kitsch and retro, while at the same time being visually stimulating.
+The classic arcade sound effects and background also enhances the retro feel of the game and makes it even more appealing to fans of old-school arcade games.

 ***